Carlo-Defilippis/Recipe_App/README.md

 <br>

-<p align="center">Trying to pull a meal together with a box of pasta and a lonely green pepper and lemon in your fridge?
+<p align="center">Trying to pull a meal together with a box of pasta and a lonely green pepper in your fridge?
 Simply input your ingredients, allergies, and diet restrictions in Cupboard Cleanout and discover hundreds of recipes curated just for you!</p>

 <br>